tarantool/metrics/README.md

   2. total # of requests over time with status = 500 (and any method).

 You can also set global labels by calling `metrics.set_global_labels({ label = value, ...})`.
-It will add some labels to every observation.
-Labels table is validated before use: label key must be a string.
-(Throws error otherwise.)
-You can change global labels along the way.
-Global labels never overwrite local (passed as function argument) ones.

 ------------------------------------------------------------------------